Escorted TourNorway, Sweden, Finland, Denmark, Baltics, and Russia

 *It is not possible to book this excursion on site.
 THIS EXCURSION MUST BE PRE-BOOKED WITH TRAVEL BOOKING TO ENSURE ITS IMPLEMENTATION.

-Passengers not joining the optional excursion, who prefer to enjoy the hotel and its facilities, will be picked up at around 16:00.
+Passengers not joining the optional excursion, who prefer to enjoy the hotel and its facilities, will be picked up at approximately 15:00.

 Day 11 OSLO - STOCKHOLM (B)

 Breakfast at the hotel.
 Depart Oslo and travel (by coach or train) to Stockholm, passing through Norwegian and Swedish forests, and through the region of Värmland, the home of many legends.
-Late afternoon arrival to Stockholm, for check-in at your hotel.
+Late afternoon arrival to Stockholm and check-in at the hotel.
 The evening is at leisure.

 Day 12 STOCKHOLM (B)